Wave Hill walk-off: Support for the Gurindji grows

 Meanwhile, the Yolngu people of northeast Arnhem Land were taking their grievances to the courts, in the case of Milirrpum v Nabalco, also known as the Gove land rights case, after unsuccessfully petitioning the Commonwealth government with the Yirrkala bark petitions.
-The judge's decision in Gove in April 1971 relied on the doctrine of terra nullius to deny the Yolngu rights to their land and ensure the security of a bauxite mine by Nabalco.
+The judge's decision in Gove in April 1971 held that native title did not form part of Australian law, thereby not recognising any rights of Yolngu rights to their land and ensuring the security of a bauxite mine by Nabalco.
 Coupled with the ongoing Gurindji strike, this case highlighted the very real need for Aboriginal land rights.

 1972–75 Whitlam government

 On 2 December 1972 the Australian Labor Party (ALP) came to power under Prime Minister Gough Whitlam.
 Aboriginal land rights was an issue high on the Whitlam government's agenda.
 It called a halt to development leases granted by the Northern Territory Land Board that might damage Indigenous rights and suspended mining exploration licences.

 The Whitlam government established the Royal Commission into Aboriginal Land Rights in the Northern Territory, headed by Justice Woodward in 1972 ("the Woodward Royal Commission").
 The Inquiry's task was to examine the legal establishment of land rights.
 The Commission recommended government financial support for the creation of reserves and incorporated land trusts, administered by traditional owners or land councils.

 The original Wave Hill contract ended in March 1973, and two new ones were drafted, one for Vestey and one for the Gurindji, through their Murramulla Gurindji Company.